Autosomal dominant leukodystrophy with autonomic disease: Prevalence

 At least 70 cases from 35 families around the world have been described in medical literature, most of these were from families of Caucasian descent.

 History

 This condition was first discovered in 1964 by E Zerbin-Rüdin et al. when they described (what they thought to be) a familial autosomal dominant variant of Pelizaeus-Merzbacher disease with onset in adulthood.

 In 2006, Padiath et al. found the LMNB1 duplication involved in ADLD in 4 families, of which 1 was previously described in medical literature.
 Haplotype studies revealed that the family mentioned beforehand and another Irish-American family shared a common ancestor.
 The lamin B1 protein was found to be overly expressed in brain tissues of family members affected with ADLD.

+In 2019, the patient advocacy group, ADLD Center, was founded to accelerate research, improve care, and unite the ADLD community in a relentless pursuit of effective treatments for Autosomal Dominant Leukodystrophy.